TokyoRobotics/toroboeye_ros/README.md

 ## Supported versions
-The recommended configuration is ROS Melodic Morenia with Ubuntu 18.04.
+The recommended configuration is both ROS Melodic Morenia at Ubuntu 18.04 and ROS Noetic Ninjemys at Ubuntu 20.04.
 This package has only been tested for the one recommended above.

 ## File system